 What does L-arginine do?

-It’s also the precursor for nitric oxide, which is responsible for vasodilation — the relaxing and expanding of blood vessels, which helps to distribute oxygen more efficiently throughout the body.1 It’s this role as a nitric oxide precursor that makes l-arginine such an important amino acid for athletes of all types, by improving cardio efficiency and muscle power.
+It’s also the precursor for nitric oxide, which is responsible for vasodilation — the relaxing and expanding of blood vessels, which helps to distribute oxygen more efficiently throughout the body.1 It’s this role as a nitric oxide precursor that makes L-arginine such an important amino acid for athletes, by improving cardio efficiency and muscle power.